 I awaken to first light coming in through cracks in the blinds, the birds are singing their cheerful wake-up songs and I can hear the low cooing of doves.
 It must be around 6:30.
 Soon John will stir, then get up and make our coffee.
-Bleary-eyed, I pick my watch up off the nightstand to see what time it is.
+Bleary-eyed, I pick my watch up from the nightstand to see what time it is.
 And it’s….3:35 a.m.
 Welcome to summer in Northern Europe.

 We’re in Scotland.
 It’s a country neither John nor I have visited before.
 In twelve days spent in three cities: Edinburgh, Oban, and Stirling, we begin to get to know the place.
 Scotland makes a definite impression.
 It’s small, not much bigger than the state of South Carolina and has a population of around 6 million, about the same number of people as the Atlanta metro area.
 It’s a place that, in the words of one of our tour guides, punches above its weight.
 The history, the hospitality of the people, and the natural and rugged beauty are what we love most.